 5. The rocky soil represents those who hear God’s Word but don’t continue when hard times and persecution come.

 6. The weedy soil represents people who allow the worries of life and the pursuit of wealth to choke out God’s Word, and they wither up and die.

-7. The last soil that produces a harvest represents true believers who persevere in their faith, therefore, produce fruit.
+7. The last soil that produces a harvest represents true believers who persevere in their faith, and in so doing, produce fruit.

 8. It seems clear that the first 3 kinds of soils represent unsaved people.

-9. Only the last soil that produced fruit represents the truly saved person as fruit is the example used throughout Scripture to refer to those who are genuinely saved.
+9. Only the last soil that produced fruit represents the truly saved person, as fruit is the example used throughout Scripture to refer to genuinely saved people.